 Arrange your vegan apple cinnamon rolls in your prepared baking dish and cover with a tea towel.
 Once again, allow them to rest in a warm humid spot.

-The rolls are ready when they look puffy again.
-If you gently poke one of the rolls, it should spring back slowly.
+The rolls are ready to bake when they look puffy again.
+If you gently poke one, it should spring back slowly.

-These cinnamon rolls are ready when they're evenly slightly golden brown and if you gently press one of the center rolls, it'll spring back.
-Depending on your oven, this will take around 32-37 minutes.
-If you're unsure, insert a toothpick in one of the center rolls and it shouldn't collect any wet dough.
+These cinnamon rolls take about 30-35 minutes to bake.
+They are ready when their surface is evenly golden brown and if you gently press one of the center rolls, it’ll spring back.
+If you’re in doubt, use a toothpick to collect some dough in between one of the center rolls and it should be cooked rather than raw.

 Decorating and serving apple cinnamon rolls